Western Pennsylvania History Magazine

 Purchase the Magazine

-Current issues of Western Pennsylvania History magazine are available for $7.95 in the Museum Shop and are mailed to all History Center members, who may choose between the print version and an e-version.
-For a sample of the e-mag that members can choose to receive, click here.
+Current issues of Western Pennsylvania History magazine are available for $7.95 in the Museum Shop and are mailed to all History Center members, who may also receive an e-version.
 A selection of back issues are available for $4.95 per magazine.

 Back Issues